BernhardPosselt/presentations/slides/algebraic.md

 **Commutativity (+ all of above = Commutative Monoid)**

-I do not need to sort my values
+I do not need to sort my values beforehand, enables async value generation

 ---